nkinnan/Waveshare-ESP32-S3-Knob-Touch-LCD-1.8_and_Guition-K5-Knob-Series-JC3636K518/README.md

 Waveshare product page: https://www.waveshare.com/esp32-s3-knob-touch-lcd-1.8.htm

-Waveshare wiki (WITH EXAMPLE CODE for both Arduino and ESP-IDF frameworks to interact with all the peripherals): https://www.waveshare.com/wiki/ESP32-S3-Knob-Touch-LCD-1.8
+Waveshare wiki (WITH EXAMPLE CODE for both Arduino and ESP-IDF frameworks to interact with most of the peripherals): https://www.waveshare.com/wiki/ESP32-S3-Knob-Touch-LCD-1.8

 Amazon purchase link (no referral code included, this is just a place you can get it): https://www.amazon.com/dp/B0FDL4FJ13
 * Note: I think this version has no battery included, but it should be possible to add one if you don't mind removing some screws.